WICG/html-in-canvas/README.md

 # HTML-in-Canvas

-This proposal covers new HTML Canvas APIs for rendering HTML content into the canvas on Canvas 2D, WebGL and WebGPU.
+We propose new HTML Canvas APIs for rendering HTML content into the canvas for Canvas 2D and WebGL.

 ## Status